Age-related features of the pelvic bones. Age-related features of the pelvis

 • the appearance of a difference in the length of the lower limbs;

-• corns are formed on the feet, they are more pronounced on the side of the skew;
+• Corns form on the feet, they are more pronounced on the side of the distortion;

-• sleep is possible only while lying on your stomach or on your side;
+• sleep is possible only while lying on your stomach or side;

-• the line of the nose is slanted - one nostril is higher than the other;
+• the line of the nose is sloping - one nostril is higher than the other;

 To identify the exact cause of the malaise, a specialized examination is necessary.